PatelFarhaan/spot-platform-v2/README.md

 2. IAM Role policy issue fix
 3. Restrict policy for S3 and CD
 4. Check for ping response for autoscaling or create a flask endpoint
+5. Making Code deploy work
+6. Change naming to <dev>:<app>
+7. Make ports more secure to block all other vulnerable traffic

+DUPLICATE ENV AND DEPLOY SAME CONTAINER!!!